This post may contain affiliate links, view our disclosure policy.

 Though it may not sound that exciting to visit a museum with kids, you’ll be pleasantly surprised upon visiting the Smithsonian’s National Museum of American History.

-Best loved by school-aged kids and teenagers, highlight here include Dorthy’s ruby-red slippers, Abraham Lincoln’s top hat, the original Kermit the Frog puppet, the original Old Glory American Flag, and the First Ladies exhibition displays the inauguration dresses of the Presidents’ wives.
+Best loved by school-aged kids and teenagers, highlights here include Dorthy’s ruby-red slippers, Abraham Lincoln’s top hat, the original Kermit the Frog puppet, the original Old Glory American Flag, and the First Ladies exhibition displays the inauguration dresses of the Presidents’ wives.

 3. Spend a day at the National Zoo